ashudevcodes/ponio/README.md

 ## Requirements
 - Linux OS
+- Android device with Ponio app installed
+- Both devices connected to the same WiFi network

 ## Usage
 1. Run the server
 2. Open the mobile app
 3. Connect
 4. Game

+## Use Cases

+- Couch gaming on your HTPC
+- Retro gaming with emulators
+- Playing story-driven games from your couch
+- Testing games with controller input
+- Gaming when you don't have a physical gamepad handy

 ### Download